Performance Measures Testing

 Testing Schedule

 Deployment obligations for each fund determine when carriers participating in that fund must begin quarterly network performance testing, and carriers must continue testing throughout the fund’s support term – even if a carrier completes deployment before the end of the support term.
 (See FCC DA 20-1510).
-Carriers must submit and certify all test results for the full sample of selected subscriber locations (unless subject to FCC waiver stating otherwise) by the following July for testing conducted during the prior calendar year.
-USAC encourages carriers to file and certify test results on a quarterly basis after that quarter’s testing is complete.
-(A recent FCC order will require carriers to report and certify test results within two weeks of the end of the quarter, but this new rule is not in effect yet.)
+Carriers must submit and certify all test results for the full sample of selected subscriber locations within two weeks of the end of each quarter (Note that this quarterly filing requirement is new.
+Starting in 2025, carriers no longer have until the following July 1 to file and certify results for all four quarters of testing conducted during the previous calendar year.
+See FCC 23-87, para.
+136-140).

 Pre-Testing and Official Testing Years by Fund